agentbreeder

 3. Set the approvers (team or individuals)

 When the agent hits an approval step, it pauses and sends a notification.
-The approver sees the pending action in the dashboard and can approve or reject.
+The approver sees the pending action in Studio and can approve or reject.

 Editing an Agent